 Divisional and institutional supports mentor the fellows through the pursuit of a research project.
 The research project is developed in year one with major blocks of time in year two for executing the project and writing it up.
 Year three research time is for completing research activities.
 Within the division and the institution, there are multiple individuals who provide mentoring for research projects.
-Eight of the past nine fellows have published peer reviewed papers based on work done during their fellowship.
+Nine of the past ten fellows have published peer reviewed papers based on work done during their fellowship.

 Fellows have the opportunity to attend the American Academy of Pediatrics Annual State Legislative Day, and several of our fellows have also attended the American Academy of Pediatrics Annual National Legislative Day in Washington, DC.
 Fellows also have the opportunity to work on advocacy projects.